 Research & Learning Department

 Since receiving her PhD in Developmental Psychology from Saint Louis University in 2004, Nicki has worked in the field of applied research and program evaluation, including in the Research and Quality Improvement Department at Parents as Teachers National Center in St. Louis and as a Research Associate Professor at the University of Missouri’s, Missouri Institute of Mental Health.
 Across her work experiences, Nicki has helped secure federal, state, and local funding to implement programs that focus on improving the lives of youth and their families; designed and supervised quantitative and qualitative evaluations of these programs; and, analyzed, presented and published data from this work.

 Youth Advisory Council

-For funding, sponsorship, or for information on how to make a donation, please send an email to email@example.com.
+For funding sponsorship, or for information on how to make a donation, please email firstname.lastname@example.org.